 Under the hood

-The diagram illustrates the interaction between the business part A
+The diagram illustrates the interaction between the business part A, the client B and a server C:

 - The HTTP-Request of your